JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setExpenditureRecipients`

-Sets the recipients in sequential expenditure slots.
+Sets the recipients in given expenditure slots.
 Can only be called by expenditure owner.

 **Parameters**